ZJHSteven/owlbear-rodeo-portals/README.md

 - feat: mishaps (teleport somewhere else)
 - feat: option to enable/disable teleports for players
 - feat: option to select valid token layers for teleportation
+- feat: detect portal collision for the whole movement not only the new position of the moved tokens

 ### Update dependencies